 Retrieving Current Stock Data with GOOGLEFINANCE

 Let’s start with retrieving current data, and we’ll use four well-known stocks for the comparison – General Electric, Microsoft, PPG, and US Steel.
 We’ll build a table with these ticker symbols as the rows and price, price-to-earnings (pe), and beta as the column headers.
-Although it’s not required, the function prefers we prepend the symbols with their stock exchange to be more precise.
+Although it’s not required, the function prefers we prepend the ticker symbols with their stock exchange to be more precise.
 Therefore, GE will become NYSE:GE and MSFT will be NASDAQ:MSFT, etc.

 Retrieving Stock Price with GOOGLEFINANCE